gvwilson/sensibleadventures/wrestler/wrestler.md

 The trader gestures toward the door with the misshapen piece of ivory she has taken out of the box.
-It is no more magical than a lump of snot, but start low and work your way up, her mother used to say, start low and then show them something better.
+It is no more magical than a lump of snot, but as her mother used to say, start low and then show them something better.
 "Comes into town every couple of months with the best furs anyone's ever seen, or a rack of antlers wider than you can spread your arms.
-The rest of the locals think he's---hoy!"
+The rest of the locals think he's---hoy, what's the rush?"
-The short southerner has taken the steps three at a time without so much as a nod farewell.

-The door bangs shut behind him.
+The door bangs closed.
-The trader sighs.
+The trader sighs again.
-She misses proper haggling...
+She really does miss haggling...

 ---